-A person is not entitled to vote as a proxy on behalf of more than two electors in any voting area at the same Police and Crime Commissioner election.
+A person is not entitled to vote as a proxy on behalf of more than two electors in any constituency at the same UK Parliamentary election.

-The only circumstances in which a person can act as a proxy for more than two electors is if the electors are registered as service voters.
-In this scenario, a person may act as proxy for up to four electors of which no more than two may be domestic electors (domestic electors are all voters who are not service voters).
+The only circumstances in which a person can act as a proxy for more than two electors is if they are registered as overseas voters, or service voters.
+In this scenario, a person may act as proxy for up to four electors of which no more than two may be domestic electors (domestic electors are all voters who are not overseas voters or service voters).